g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ...
 ```

-Now you should be able to run the server and visit `http://127.0.0.1:8000/polls/` successfully.
+At this point, you should be able to run the server and visit `http://127.0.0.1:8000/polls/` successfully.

-You should now be able to complete the rest of Parts 3 and 4 of the tutorial without any adjustment.
+You can now complete the rest of Parts 3 and 4 of the tutorial without any adjustment.

 ## Step 8: A few quick wins from Pants

 If you've been following along with these steps you may now be wondering why it's worth all this effort.
-At this
+So,
+before we stop for the day, let's take a moment and take advantage of some of the best practices that Pants makes
-point we, can easily drop in a few lines of config and get syntax formatting, dependency ordering and linting for free.
+trivial to implement: syntax formatting, dependency ordering and linting.

 To do this, we just need to add some more backend packages to our pants config.